cesargmm/ansible-role-tui/README.md

 ![img](_Attachments/example-lugia.png)

 > [!WARNING]
-> This role won't work if your default shell is not `bash`.
+> This role won't work if your default shell isn't `bash`.